keithweaver/technical-interview-prep/sorting.md

 - if the child (pick biggest) > parent, swap them
 - doing stuff above once
 - put everything in the array, root is position 1 and its kids are x*2 (x = being parent/current) & (x*2) +1
+- swap the last and first values
+- put the new last element in a new array in position one

 Reference: